xHookman/MatrixRain/README.md

 PS : I'm french, so I try to speak english I hope your eyes still lives and that there are not too mistakes.

 Credits to this website for the tutorial to create a matrix rain view : http://www.ssaurel.com/blog/create-a-matrix-effect-on-android/

+I hope quality of my code will won't make you want to die, I made this code more readable for open source and I'm a student so I'm learning at the same time :)